Q (James Bond): Alec McCowen: 1983

-In the 1983 film Never Say Never Again, Bond received his gadgets from a man (played by Alec McCowen) he referred as Algernon and Algy.
+In the 1983 film Never Say Never Again, Bond received his gadgets from a man (played by Alec McCowen) he referred to as Algernon and Algy.
 His opening line is "Nice to know old Q can still surprise you 00s".
-In sharp contrast to the personality of Q in EON film series, Algy hopes to hear about "Lots of sex and violence" from James Bond following his mission.
+In sharp contrast to the personality of Q in Eon film series, Algy hopes to hear about "lots of sex and violence" from James Bond following his mission.
 In the closing credits, he is named as "Q" Algy.
 Q Branch itself is depicted as underfunded and ramshackle compared to the high-tech surroundings of the Eon films.